daseme/ctv-combine-invoicesaffidavits/README.md

 - Each merged file is named with the format: `XXXX-XXX Customer Name.pdf`
   - XXXX-XXX is the document number
   - Customer Name is extracted from the affidavit
+- Processing statistics are saved in `merger_stats.json`
+- Detailed logs are stored in `logs/merger.log`

 ## Error Handling